In Love With Books

 The Savior’s Champion by Jenna Moreci is another new favorite.
 This book was incredible!
 I’ve left a review here, in case you’re interested in reading it.
 I’ve said it before, but Jenna was huge reason why I jumped back into writing.
 Her YouTube videos are full of helpful information, and she’s great at giving you a kick in the pants when you need it.
 Her first book, Eve: The Awakening, was also fantastic, but she knocked it out of the ballpark with the Savior’s Champion.
 Easily one of my all-time favorites.

 #14 - Chataine's Guardian

 The Chataine’s Guardian by Robin Hardy was a Christmas gift when I was 12.
-Probably a little too mature for a 12 year old, but it quickly became a favorite.
+Perhaps a touch mature for a 12 year old with its mild references to physical intimacy, but it quickly became a favorite.
 I love the entire series, but the first book is the best.
 I love castles and knights and sword fights, and this book has all that and more.
 There’s intrigue, deception, secrets, and struggle, along with faith, trust, loyalty, and hope.
 I wore through my first copy and, when I learned that this particular edition was out of print, I hunted down two new sets of the original trilogy.
 One to read, and one to stay nice on the shelf.
 If I’m ever in a reading slump, I can pick up The Chataine’s Guardian and feel inspired once again.

 So what about you?
 What are some of the books that you’ve loved throughout your life?
 Share them in the comments so other readers will be able to find some new book recommendations.
 Also, for fun, share your Hogwarts house as well!
 Happy Valentine’s Day!